luyadev/luya.io/docs/guide/concepts/hooks.md

 ## Hooks setup

 Now a hooking listener is setup which is listening to the identifier `layoutFooter`.
-After setting up the hook listener, the `luya\Hook` can be filled with content from various files like blocks, controllers or widgets.
+After setting up the hook listener, the <class name="luya\Hook" /> can be filled with content from various files like blocks, controllers or widgets.
 Let´s assume we have a controller with an action:

 ```php
 class DefaultController extends \luya\web\Controller